openebs/mayastor-docs/quickstart/prerequisites.md

 ## Minimum worker node count

   The minimum supported worker node count is three nodes.
-When using the synchronous replication feature (N+1 mirroring), the number of worker nodes to which Mayastor is deployed should be no less than the desired replication factor.
+When using the synchronous replication feature (N-way mirroring), the number of worker nodes to which Mayastor is deployed should be no less than the desired replication factor.

 ## Transport protocols